zeke/ms-build-2019-talk/README.md

 - Deploy
 - Merge

-### Levels (Neha)

-L1 - Documentation
-L2 - Communication
-L3 - Scale and Distribution of Responsiblity
-L4 - The singularity: Self-governed, automated, consistent, and stable

-### Open Source Basics / Community Checklist (L1 Documentation) (Neha)
+### Open Source Basics (Neha)

-Beginner-level ("somewhat contributor friendly")
+- Community Checklist
 - README (most important and often overlooked/neglected) - many people will decide whether to use your project based on the README.
 - CoC
 - CONTRIBUTING.md
 - License
-- Issue and PR templates
+- Issue templates and PR templates
 - `good-first-issue` labels: https://www.firsttimersonly.com/

-Extra Credit:
- - engineering values
- - template responses
- - product roadmap
- - product priorities

-### Shared Ownership (L2 Communication)
+### Shared Ownership (Zeke)

+- move your projects to orgs (no individual person owns the project)
-- Write permissions for contributors
+- invite contributors and give them generous permissions
-- Avoid fork-based workflow
-- Branch protection for safety
+- Use branch protection for safety
-- CODEOWNERS for safety
+- Use CODEOWNERS for safety
+- Give credit in the changelogs (VSCode changelog is a good example)
 - all-contributors

-- Desktop release notes summarize contributors
-- VSCode changelog is a good example

-### Etiquette
+### Etiquette and Workflow (Neha)

-- move your projects to orgs!
 - Open issues before PRs (conversation before implementation)
 - Draft PRs (new feature)

-### Removing barriers to contribution (L3 Scale)

-CI for Testing, Linting, Etc

-- Travis
-- Circle
-- GitHub Actions
+- Add CI (Travis, Circle, Azure Pipelines, GitHub Actions
 - Review apps (for web apps): Open a PR, get a staging instance.
-No matter who you are.
+No matter who you are. (supported by Heroko, Zeit Now, Netlify, Azure)
-  - Heroku
-  - Zeit Now
-  - Netlify
-  - Azure
-- Portability: Making your experience reusable for others.
--

-### GitHub Apps / Marketplace (L3 Scale)
+### Marketplace (Neha)

-"let's not reinvent the wheel" marketplace focus is on teams and businesses, be they open source or private.

 "write less code; click fewer buttons" - @chobberoni

-These are tools that have no customization yet; there's nothing wrong with using a tool until you have the headcount/team count to give it a person

 - welcome-bot (first issue on repo, first PR on repo, first landed PR on repo) - great starting point until you have the bandwidth for more human touch.
 - accesslint